PandaTechAM/Public-API-Documentations/EasyEvents/EasyEvents.md

 ## 1.8.
 Contributing

-We encourage contributions to improve our API documentation.
-If you have suggestions or corrections, please feel free to open a pull request or an issue.
+We welcome contributions and improvements to this documentation.
+Submit a pull request or open an issue for suggestions.

 ## 1.9.
 Issues and Support

-If you encounter any problems or have questions regarding a specific API, please use the 'Issues' section of this repository.
-Our team will do its best to assist you.
+For issues or support inquiries, use the repository's “Issues” section.
+Our team will respond to help resolve your problem.

 ## 1.10.
 Stay Updated

-We regularly update our API documentation to reflect the latest changes and improvements.
-Keep an eye on this repository for the most current information.
+We regularly update this documentation.
+Check the repository for the latest changes, new features, and improvements.

 ---